Economy of New Mexico: Major industries and products

-Agriculture and mining
+Agriculture

+Although much of its land is arid, New Mexico has hosted a variety of agricultural activities for at least 2,500 years, centered mostly on the Rio Grande and its tributaries.
+This is helped by its long history of acequias, along with other farming and ranching methods within New Mexico.
+It is regulated by the New Mexico Department of Agriculture, specialty areas include various cash crops, cattle ranching, farming, game and fish.

+Agriculture contributes $40 billion to New Mexico's economy and employs nearly 260,000 people.
+As of 2023, the state exports $275 million in agricultural goods and ranks first nationwide in the production of chile peppers, second in pecans, and fifth in onions.

 Cattle and dairy products top the list of major animal products of New Mexico.
 Cattle, sheep, and other livestock graze most of the arable land of the state throughout the year.

 Limited, scientifically controlled dryland farming prospers alongside cattle ranching.
 Major crops include hay, nursery stock, pecans, and chile peppers.
 Hay and sorghum top the list of major dryland crops.
 Farmers also produce onions, potatoes, and dairy products.
 New Mexico specialty crops include piñon nuts, pinto beans, and chiles.

 The Carlsbad and Fort Sumner reclamation projects on the Pecos River and the nearby Tucumcari project provide adequate water for limited irrigation in those areas of the desert and semiarid portions of the state where scant rainfall evaporates rapidly, generally leaving insufficient water supplies for large-scale irrigation.
 Located upstream of Las Cruces, the Elephant Butte Reservoir provides a major irrigation source for the extensive farming along the Rio Grande.
 Other irrigation projects use the Colorado River basin and the San Juan River.